wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-an-external-consumer.md

  - Create an external consumer component.
  - Manage authentication for the external consumer.
  - Connect the external consumer to a service deployed in Choreo.

 ## Prerequisites

 Before you try out this guide, complete the following steps:

 - If you are signing in to the Choreo Console for the first time, create an organization as follows:

-    1. Go to [https://console.choreo.dev/](https://console.choreo.dev/), and sign in using your preferred method.
+    1. Go to the [Choreo Console](https://console.choreo.dev/), and sign in using your preferred method.
     2. Enter a unique organization name.
 For example, `Stark Industries`.
     3. Read and accept the privacy policy and terms of use.
     4. Click **Create**.